Homemade Ground Bologna Sandwich

 Don’t you love ground bologna sandwiches?
-My mom used to make them with the meat grinder and they were good.
+Growing up we used a meat grinder and they were good.
 When my husband came into the picture, he shared a secret ingredient his mom used to brighten up the color and I was surprised.

-We make ground bologna sandwiches in small batches.
+We make these old fashioned bologna salad sandwiches in small batches.
 We try to find the smallest package of ring bologna we can, so we can make 3-4 sandwiches.

 This is a great sandwich spread to make for lunches.
 Make it larger batches for parties.
 You could also serve with butter crackers instead of sandwiches.